mozsearch/mozsearch/docs/newrepo.md

     }
 ```

-A couple things to note:
+A few things to note:
 * The `codesearch_port` should be unique in the file, so increment by one compared to whatever the last entry in the file is.
 * Watch your commas!
 This is JSON, so the last entry should not be followed by a comma.
+* If the repo contains git submodules, you need to set `walk_submodules` to `False`.
+Otherwise the codesearch text indexing tool will attempt to index submodules and fail.

 You also need to create a folder for your repo, with the `setup`, `build`, `upload`, and `find-repo-files` scripts.
 You can
 look at the existing folders for other repos for inspiration.
 Copy-pasting from something like the `glean` repo will probably